 Harris Centre Thriving Regions Applied Research Fund

-Call for Expressions of Interest for Research on the Burin Region
+Call for Expressions of Interest for Research in the Humber Valley Region

-Would you like to do research that impacts the sustainability of the Burin Region of Newfoundland that falls within the following themes?
+Would you like to do research that impacts the sustainability of the Humber Valley Region of Newfoundland and falls within the following themes?

 If so, we have funding to help you!

 THRIVING REGIONS PARTNERSHIP PROCESS

 - The Harris Centre has refreshed our Regional Workshop programming and has created our new Thriving Regions Partnership Process.

 - This process includes engaging people in regions around the province in research, while also providing funding for Memorial faculty, staff and students to get the research done.

 - The Harris Centre has been working with a local advisory committee; they held a workshop in Cormac in Fall 2021 with regional stakeholders to determine what their research priorities are ( click here for the full workshop report).